A gender pay gap in Northwest public radio network sparks debate

 As Crosscut first reported last week, network executives attribute the difference to the organization’s pay structure, not gender.
 The nonprofit cooperative’s five reporters cover regional stories to share with 11 partner stations, but are employed by different stations that set their salaries.
 Schwing and a former managing editor of the network, Phyllis Fletcher, say that doesn’t excuse the gap in pay.

-Nearly 60 years after Congress passed the Women’s Equal Pay Act, women continue to make less than their male counterparts — in Washington, 78 cents less per dollar of men’s pay, according to one study.
+Nearly 60 years after Congress passed the Women’s Equal Pay Act, women continue to make less than their male counterparts — in Washington, women make 78 cents for every dollar men make, according to one study.
 While Northwest News Network executives disagree their pay gap can be chalked up to gender, board chairman Steve Bass said in an email that the salaries of reporters in Eastern Washington are “on the low side.”

 Most Read Local Stories

-Note: Correction: An earlier version of this story stated that women make 78 cents less per dollar men make in Washington state, according to one study.
-The study actually found women make 78 cents per dollar men make.